Nashville High School Musical Theatre Awards

 In partnership with the Tennessee Performing Arts Center

-Through this program, area high schools are invited to submit one musical per school year.
-We then send three adjudicators to view a performance, including a Nashville theatre professional, a Lipscomb University faculty member and a student from the theatre department.
-On Saturday, May 13, all participating schools are invited to Lipscomb’s campus for a day of workshops taught by industry professionals, and to an awards ceremony at TPAC hosted by a special guest.
-Past hosts have included Broadway actor, Chuck Wagner and American Idol performer, Melinda Doolittle.
+How does the program work?
+Area high schools are invited to submit one musical per school year.
+TPAC/Lipscomb then sends three adjudicators, including theatre professionals and Lipscomb University faculty, to view one of their performances.
+Each May, all participating schools are invited to Lipscomb’s campus for a day of workshops taught by industry professionals, and then to an awards ceremony at TPAC hosted by a special guest.
+Past hosts have included Broadway performers Chuck Wagner, Miles Aubrey, Erica Aubrey, and American Idol performer Melinda Doolittle.

-The top 20 schools (ranked by their scores from adjudication) will be invited to perform in the ceremony at TPAC.
+The top 10 schools (ranked by their scores from adjudication) will be invited to perform in the ceremony at TPAC.
 All registered schools will be invited to attend the ceremony.
-Tickets to the ceremony will be provided for all students (up to 40) and chaperones (up to 10) who are registered with the Nashies by March 1.
-Any additional seats may be purchased at TPAC.
+Tickets to the ceremony will be provided for all students (up to 40) and chaperones (up to 10) who are registered by March 1.
+Any additional seats may be purchased via TPAC's ticketing site.
+Any school wishing to apply for a sponsorship may inquire at email@example.com.

 To enter, please complete the online registration and payment.
 This is the preferred registration, but if you wish to send a check for payment, please first fill out the registration form online, and then mail a check made out to Lipscomb University Theatre to the following address: